dub-flow/subsnipe/README.md

     - The reason is that the directory for the `output.md` needs to be mounted into the container
 2. From within there, run `docker run -it --rm -v "$(pwd):/app/output" fw10/subsnipe -d <domain>`

+Note that the docker version of the app is very slow at the moment (which is something I plan to look into eventually - I assume it's a network latency thing)

 # Bug Reports 🐞

 If you find a bug, please file an Issue right here in GitHub, and I will try to resolve it in a timely manner.